Lantau Trail: Trail closing at Yi O (Section 7) and related controversy

 The trail closing has, as of December 2013, generated considerable political controversy.
 The developer of the 9-hectare organic farm, Andrew Lam Siu-lo, is being investigated for having cleared ecologically sensitive land by burning and for having brought heavy construction machinery into a protected Hong Kong country park.
 The Yi O village area has protected wetland area and is one of the few habitats of Hong Kong's endemic and rare Romer's tree frog.
 Lam was a top advisor to Hong Kong Chief Executive CY Leung's 2012 campaign.
 Rerouting of the trail appears to have been unnecessary and one might reasonably point to Mr. Lam's motivation in attempting to keep the public away from Yi O. Other than some recent development, Yi O appears to be an all but abandoned village, having lost its population long ago, and therefore restrictions against "trespassing" on village property might only make sense in the context of Mr. Lam's development project.

-The trail is opened to pedestrian traffic as of November 2020.
+The original trail is open to pedestrian traffic as of October 2024.